BAGOMBEKA-JOB-DEV/PORTFOLIO/README.md

 ```bash
 pnpm build
 ```
-📦 *Optimized build ready for deployment!* 🚀
+📦 *Ooops, the project is ready for production!* 🚀

 ---